phattt2901/TimeMate/Readme.md

 }
  ```

-**Error**: Some errors I catch and return to Object
+**Error**: Some errors I catch and return to Object.

 **Start date and End date is not valid**:
 ```
 {
-    message:"Start date and End date is not valid"
+    message: Start date and End date is not valid"
 }
 ```
 **Start date is after End date**:
 ```
 {
-    message:"Start date need before End Date"
+    message: "Start date need before End Date"
 }
 ```